volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 For HTTP, default is 80.
 For HTTPS/SNI, default is 443..

+### Use Host Header As Sni

+Use the host header as SNI.
+The host header value is extracted after any configured rewrites have been applied..

 ### Use Http Lb User Id

 Defined in HTTP-LB Security Configuration -> User Identifier..